TommyChenyixiao/CounterEval/README.md

 **Training Objective:**
 This model takes as input the graph representation of the current game state and outputs the probability of a successful counterattack.
 The model is trained using a **Binary Cross-Entropy (BCE)** loss function, which penalizes incorrect predictions of success or failure.

-**Features Used:**
-The input features for this model include both node-level (e.g., player positions, velocities, angles) and edge-level features (e.g., player distances, velocity differences), capturing the holistic dynamics of the play.

 #### 4. CounterEval Contribution Score